Visit and like Facebook Page for continuous update and results from different SEA Countries

 Cristiano Ronaldo, a player who is reportedly worth 130 millions in USD has been said the fastest elite football player in the world.

-Many observers have been predicting that the Portuguese has a potential to run around 10.6s in the 100m.
+It has been predicted that the Portuguese has a potential to run around 10.6s in the 100m.
 But some people have claimed he can do 10.5s.
-Next, they exaggerated the time to 10.3s and then lowered again to 10.2s.
-But those who don't know track and field or silly guys believe that he could run as fast as the fastest man on the planet, Usain Bolt.
+After that, they exaggerated the time to 10.3s and then lowered again to 10.2s.
+But those who don't know track and field or complete silly still believe that he could run as fast as the fastest man on the planet, Usain Bolt.
 Yikes..!

-However, a study conducted by Germans in 2009 found that Cristiano Ronaldo reaches an average speed of 33.6 kmh.
-They also indicated Manchester United’s Wayne Rooney and Arseanl’s Robin Van Persie has recorded 32.6kph and 32.1kph respectively, thus slower than Ronaldo.
+However, a study conducted by Germans in 2009 found that Cristiano Ronaldo reaches an average speed of 33.6 kph.
+They also indicated Manchester United’s Wayne Rooney and Arsenal’s Robin Van Persie had recorded 32.6kph and 32.1kph respectively, thus slower than Ronaldo.

-Last time, in a training session I recorded a 5.5s (FAT 5.74) on a flying 60m test which translated to 0.9567s per 10 metres segments.
-Thus, my average speed in kilometer per hour (Kph) was about 37.63.
+Last time in a training session I had a flying 60m time recorded at 5.5s (FAT 5.74).
+This could be roughly translated to 0.9567s per 10 metres segments.
+Thus, my average speed in kilometer per hour (kph) was about 37.63.

 My fastest time over 100m at the time was 10.6s.

-Okay just a comparison, I was collecting data for a flying 40 meters among junior sprinters for my research entitled “dynamic VS static stretching…” in 2009.
+Take a look at a comparison.
+We had a research project (static vs. dynamic stretching...) in 2009 andcollected data for a flying 40 meters among junior sprinters.
 One of the sprinters has a PB of 11.17 in the 100m (but my project was held during off season) and he recorded a 4.29s (for dynamic stretching).
 This equates to about 33.57kph, exactly the same to Ronaldo’s average speed.

 Recommended reading: